 Dr. Ocain joined Enanta in 2014.
 Since 2010, Dr. Ocain has been an independent biotechnology consultant providing consulting services to a variety of companies.
 From 2006-2009, he was a member of the executive team as the Senior Vice President, Research and Development at Seaside Therapeutics, a company focused on neurodevelopmental disorders.
 Previously, he worked at Millennium Pharmaceuticals from 1998-2006 and held positions of increasing responsibility in drug discovery, program management and mostly recently held the position of Vice President, Inflammation Discovery.
 From 1993-1998 he worked at Procept, Inc, where he held senior level drug discovery positions, with additional responsibility for business development activities.
 Prior to Procept, he served in the medicinal chemistry department at Wyeth-Ayerst Research from 1986-1993.
 Dr. Ocain received his B.S. in Biological Sciences from the University of Wisconsin-Eau Claire and his Ph.D. in Pharmaceutical Chemistry from the University of Wisconsin-Madison, and completed his post-Doctoral Fellowship in Chemistry at the University of Minnesota.

-Previously he was a corporate and securities law partner for 25 years, starting at Palmer & Dodge LLP and continuing through its merger into Edwards Angell Palmer & Dodge LLP, which is now known as Edwards Wildman Palmer LLP.
+Mr. Gardiner joined Enanta in 2014.
+Previously he was a corporate and securities law partner in private practice for 25 years, starting at Palmer & Dodge LLP and continuing through its merger into Edwards Angell Palmer & Dodge LLP, which then became Edwards Wildman Palmer LLP.
 Since 2008 Mr. Gardiner had been co-chair of the firm’s Life Sciences Group, and before that he was co-chair of the Business Law Department.
 In his private practice, Mr. Gardiner was Enanta’s outside counsel and Secretary since it was founded, and he led its IPO legal team.
-He also serves as a Trustee of Joslin Diabetes Center, Inc. in Boston, where he is a member of the Executive Committee and Chair of the Compensation Committee.
+He also served for 15 years as a Trustee of Joslin Diabetes Center, Inc. in Boston, where he was a member of the Executive Committee and Chair of the Compensation Committee until 2015.
 Mr. Gardiner received his A.B. from Harvard College and his J.D. from the University of Virginia School of Law.